resendislab/Covid-19_scRNAseq/README.md

 # Single Cell RNA-Seq Data Analysis for COVID-19 samples

 ## Attribution
-The pipeline was developed in the [Human Systems Biology Group](https://resendislab.github.io/) at [INMEGEN](https://www.inmegen.gob.mx/) that you can cite our original [paper](https://www.frontiersin.org/articles/10.3389/fimmu.2021.705646/full).
+The pipeline was developed in the [Human Systems Biology Group](https://resendislab.github.io/) at [INMEGEN](https://www.inmegen.gob.mx/).
+We will appreciate if you cite our original [paper](https://www.frontiersin.org/articles/10.3389/fimmu.2021.705646/full).

 ## Getting Started
 The pipeline was used to 1. develop a severity classification method for COVID-19 patients using machine learning techniques.
 2. study dysregulated pathways in COVID-19 lung cells.
 If you have any questions contact us at avazquezj(at)inmegen.gob.mx and oresendis(at)inmegen.gob.mx.